longwalter/Rec.NET-Login/README.md

 # Rec.NET Login
-A C# script that allows you to programmatically obtain a recnet auth token.
+A C# script that allows you to programmatically obtain an auth token from https://rec.net/

 ## How to use
-To use this script.
 Create a new instance of the `RecNETClient` class.
-The code already creates a HttpClient for you to use, but feel free to pass your own through!
+The client will create a `HttpClient` for you if you don't pass one through, however, I recommend using your own throughout your whole project instead of making and disposing multiple clients.

 ### Logging in
-Using your existing `RecNETClient`, call the method `LogInAsync()` or `TryLogInAsync()`, the difference being that one will trigger an exception and the other will not, and pass through your username and password.
-There is an optional `testToken` value (defaults to true) in the function that will make an extra request to check if the returned token is valid or not.
+Using your existing `RecNETClient`, call the method `LoginAsync()` and provide your username, password and, if enabled, your Two Factor Authentication code.
+If the login was unsuccessful, the client will throw a `RecNetException` with a message based on the error it encountered.